 Every morning you wake up and either keep or break a promise to yourself.

-Rebuild the foundation from scratch by making the smallest possible promise you cannot fail to keep, and then keeping it for 30 days straight.
+Start keeping promises to yourself again by making the smallest possible promise you cannot fail to keep, then keeping it for 30 days straight.
 Ten pushups.
 One page of reading.
 Two minutes of silence.
 The specific activity is almost irrelevant.
 What matters is the pattern: say it, do it, repeat.
-Your brain starts to update after about two weeks and fully recalibrates around day 30.

 BJ Fogg's research at Stanford, summarized in his 2019 book Tiny Habits, documented that the smallest viable version of a behavior has the highest adherence rate because it removes the internal argument.
 You cannot talk yourself out of two pushups.
 You can talk yourself out of a workout.
 The small version happens.
 The big version negotiates.
-Over weeks, the small kept promise produces the psychological material to add a second one.
+Your brain starts to update after about two weeks and fully recalibrates around day 30.

 James Clear captures the identity mechanism in Atomic Habits: "Every action you take is a vote for the type of person you wish to become."
 Keeping promises to yourself is not primarily about the activities.
 It is about casting votes for the identity of someone who keeps their word.
 Enough votes and the identity updates.
-After the update, discipline runs on a different foundation than willpower alone.
+After the update, self-discipline runs on a different foundation than willpower alone.
 (Related: How to Build Your Identity.)

 The reason unconditional oaths work is that they collapse the negotiation that broken promises live in.
 If the promise is "I will do ten pushups every day no matter what," there is no bargaining.
 You do them or you do not, and you know which.
 If the promise is "I will try to work out when I can," the outcome is always negotiable, which means it is always loseable.